Science & Discovery

 Nuclear Science

 At the core of technology-based employers in the CSRA is the Savannah River Site (SRS).
 This U.S. Department of Energy facility develops and uses technologies to improve the environment and treat nuclear and hazardous waste remaining from the Cold War.
-With an employment of nearly 12,000 people—more than 1,000 of whom are research scientists with advanced degrees—and an annual budget of $2 billion, SRS is adjacent to the Center for Hydrogen Research, the only facility of its kind in the world, and the Savannah River National Laboratory, which is designated as a federal national laboratory research facility.
+With an employment of nearly 12,700 people—more than 1,000 of whom are research scientists with advanced degrees—and an annual budget of $3.8 billion, SRS is adjacent to the Savannah River National Laboratory, which is designated as a federal national laboratory research facility.

 The Augusta region leads the country in the renaissance of clean energy through commercial nuclear power and alternative fuel.
-With construction underway, the Vogtle Electric Generating Plant, also referred to as Plant Vogtle, will operate the first two new reactors built in more than 30 years, ensuring an abundant supply of power for a growing region.
+The Vogtle Electric Generating Plant, also referred to as Plant Vogtle, achieved commercial operation of the first two new reactors built in more than 30 years, ensuring an abundant supply of power for a growing region.

 In support of these industries, a skilled workforce knowledgeable in cutting edge nuclear technology is cultivated in the CSRA’s own population.
-The new Richmond County Technical Career Magnet School, which enrolled its first class of students in the 2012-2013 school year, prepares its graduates for technical and industrial jobs.
+The Richmond County Technical Career Magnet School, which provides dual enrollment and work-based learning, prepares its graduates for technical and industrial jobs.
 Likewise, the Augusta Technical College’s nuclear engineering technology program supports the CSRA’s increasing nuclear industry employment opportunities.